Trust Pilot Reviews

 DLC Qualification Requirements

 Most utilities require DesignLights Consortium qualification for rebate eligibility.
 Look for DLC logos on product specifications to identify qualifying fixtures.
-All DLC products include minimum 5-year warranties and meet strict performance standards.
+All DLC products include a minimum 5-year warranty and meet strict performance standards.

 DLC Standard vs. Premium Programs